aocoronel/neostow-sh/README.md

 ### [Just](https://github.com/casey/just)

 `just` is a handy way to save and run `neostow` commands from any directory within the project.

+Because, `neostow` has the limitation to only find `.neostow` files in the current directory, `just` gives an extra functionality.
+Integrating both, allows you to run `neostow` from the root of the project, thus finding the `.neostow` file.

 In or `justfile`, you may create a recipe like this: